caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 # What do I mean by development at the edges?

-+ API are the edge of a system
++ Web API are the edge of a system
-+ We choose to focus on data model and data flow via API

-# Development at the edges in practice

-+ Prefer web API over direct SQL manipulation
+    + Prefer Web API over direct SQL manipulation
     + Favor data models over SQL Scheme
++ Focus on data models and data flow
+    + Script data flow and transformation
-+ Prefer data flow over plugins and customization
+    + Avoid system plugins and customization

 Practicing this showed us **Continuous Migration**

 --

-# Continuous Migration, concept
+# Continuous Migration

 + Always be able to move data into and out of your system(s) via API
 + Migrate your data as part of your regular practice
-	+ analogous to testing in software development practice
+	+ analogous to testing in software development

-# Advantages
+# A few of the advantages

-+ Ensures you know how to capture everything needed for preservation
++ Capture everything needed for preservation
-+ By capturing what you need in an ongoing basis you lower the cost of picking a better tool in the future
++ Lower the cost of picking a better tool in the future
 + Makes it easier to setup test systems using real data
-+ Lowers the cost/expectation on a given system letting last longer
++ Your ready to analyze your data

 --